-Problem: Grocery shopping can be challenging for people, especially when accompanied by children.
-Our research revealed two common complaints, both of which are especially true when children are involved: shopping trips take too long and finding/remembering everything one needs is a challenge.
+Problem: Grocery shopping can challenging, especially when children are involved.
+Our research with parents revealed two common complaints: shopping trips take too long and finding/remembering everything one needs is a challenge.

 Solution: Our team designed a two part solution: a mobile application that supports list creating and way-finding and an in-store LED light-based product location system.
 All combined, our system helps users plan ahead for a shopping trip, navigate the store more efficiently, and find everything they need.

 My Role: UX Researcher & UX Designer

 Time Frame: Aug '18 - Dec '18 (five months)

 Research: Conducted an observational study at a local Walmart, completed a task analysis of a typical child-accompanied grocery shopping trip, co-designed a survey for parents, conducted three interviews with parents, participated in affinity mapping our data.

 Design: Produced sketches and wireframes of one of our three initial design ideas, co-created a mind map of the ShopLight app, co-designed and prototyped the ShopLight app in Adobe XD.

 Evaluation: Co-designed and conducted the A/B test of ShopLight, co-conducted the post-test questionnaire, contributed to the analysis of evaluation data.

 Observation & Task Analysis: After observing shoppers at local Walmarts, I produced a task analysis flow diagram that broke down the different phases of a child-accompanied shopping trip.